DISTRHO/Cardinal/README.md

 using its code directly instead of forking the project, with the target of having a **proper, self-contained, fully free and open-source plugin version of Rack**.
-See the [why section](#Why) below for the reasons Cardinal exists, also perhaps the [project overview document](docs/OVERVIEW.md) for an overview on how the project source code is structured.
+See the [why section](#Why) below for the reasons Cardinal exists, also for frequently asked questions check this [FAQ document](docs/FAQ.md).

 Cardinal contains Rack, some 3rd-party modules and a few internal utilities all in a single binary.
 All "Core" modules from Rack have been replaced by Cardinal equivalents, simplified to better work for an audio plugin.